 I had to keep in mind, I can’t control how these photos will be used.
 A family portrait may be used in a prescription depression magazine ad, so I was cautious and respectful to other people in the photos.
-Plus I would need any persons in the photo to sign a “photo release” you can get these online, but I just avoided photos with people to make it easier.
+Plus I would need photo releases signed (and submitted) with any people in them.
+I could download these online, but I simply avoided people to make things easier.

 Day 3 – Apply to Shutterstock

-Yes, you have to apply, they don’t just take anyone with a kodak camera.
+Yes, you have to apply, they don’t just take anyone with a phone camera.

 So I submitted to Shutterstock & iStockPhoto, but we’re still focusing on Shutterstock.
 Shutterstock was A LOT faster with the review process, taking around 5 business days. iStockPhoto took around 30 days.

 So I went here to apply to Shutterstock.

 I created a profile (basically username, password and verify email address).
 Then they requested I upload around 14 of my best photos.
 They would review these for the application process.
 Yes, it was a process, they have an official review team that reviews each photo uploaded to make sure it matches their quality.